VarshaDas/System-Design-Notes/Load Balancer.md

 - Between web servers and an internal platform layer, like application servers or cache servers
 - Between internal platform layer and database.

+## Where to Place the Load Balancer

+### Between Clients and Application Instances
+The most common setup is to place the load balancer between the clients and the backend instances.
+This allows the load balancer to distribute incoming traffic evenly across all available instances of your Spring Boot application.

+### At the Application Gateway
+If you're using an API Gateway (like Zuul or Spring Cloud Gateway), the load balancer can be placed before the gateway.
+This way, the load is balanced before it even reaches the gateway, which then routes the requests to the correct service.

+## Example Scenarios

+### Monolithic Application
+If your Spring Boot app is running as a monolith, the load balancer will distribute incoming requests across multiple instances of this single application.

+### Microservices Architecture
+In a microservices setup, the load balancer can be used to distribute traffic across different instances of a specific microservice.
+It can also be part of the service discovery mechanism, routing requests to the correct service based on its availability.

 ## Use Cases:

 - **Web Applications:** To handle web traffic and improve the performance of websites and web applications.